Master of Science in Counseling with specialization in Clinical Mental Health

 - PLO 7.
 Administer testing and measurement instruments using ethical standards, cultural sensitivity, and appropriate statistical concepts for individual and group assessment.

 - PLO 8.
-Analyze research and statistical methods and strategies in evidence-based practice, supervision, and program evaluation, considering the ethical and cultural implications in the counseling profession.
+Analyze research and statistical methods and strategies in evidence-based practice, supervision, and program evaluation, considering ethical and cultural implications.

 - PLO 9.
-Apply skills and practices to address a variety of issues in clinical mental health counseling practice, integrating ethical, cultural, diversity, and advocacy perspectives.
+Apply skills and practices to address issues in clinical mental health counseling practice, integrating ethical, cultural, diversity, and advocacy perspectives.

-- A bachelor’s degree from an institution accredited by an agency recognized by the U.S. Department of Education, or from an internationally recognized institution with a GPA of 3.0 or higher on a 4.0 scale.
-Graduate-level credit earned may be used to demonstrate aptitude when GPA is below 3.0.
+- Bachelor’s degree from an accredited or internationally recognized institution with a GPA ≥ 3.0 on a 4.0 scale (graduate credit may help demonstrate aptitude if GPA < 3.0).

-- Official transcripts from all previous institutions where a degree was earned.
+- Official transcripts from institutions where a degree was earned (additional transcripts may enhance the application).

 - Two letters of recommendation from professionals who can assess aptitude for graduate education in counseling.